diegargon/monnet/README.md

 MonNet is currently in an early version.
 It is possible that issues may arise between versions.
 The compatibility is not guaranteed.

-You can add bookmarks, networks, and other elements, but some features, modification is not yet possible.
-(Except by directly accessing the database, obviously)

 The English language (EN/US) is IA generated.

 ## Versions